thisisgopika/OneHub/README.md

 - Use `req.user.user_id` for current user
 - Frontend: use `authService` functions

 Ready for integration!
-Pull latest main branch to get auth system.
+Pull latest branch to get auth system.